laggykiller/sticker-convert/README.md

     - `uuid` is the output of running: `window.reduxStore.getState().items.uuid_id`
     - `password` is the output of running: `window.reduxStore.getState().items.password`

-(Note: If you don't want to do this, you can still upload stickers manually by Signal Desktop)

 Reference: https://github.com/teynav/signalApngSticker

 ### Getting telegram bot token
-`token` needed for uploading and downloading Telegram stickers
+`token` needed for uploading and downloading Telegram stickers (Note: If you don't want to do this, you can still upload stickers manually by using this: https://t.me/stickers)

 ![imgs/telegram-bot.png](imgs/telegram-bot.png)